Worm Gearing

 1.1 Calculation units

-Select the required system of calculation units in the list of options.
-All values will be recalculated immediately after changing the units.
+In the list box, select the desired system of calculation units.
+All values will be recalculated immediately after switching to other units.

-1.2 Driven worm / worm gear
+1.3 Driven worm / worm gear

 Enter the required power on the worm gear.
 The common values range from 0.1 to 300kW / 0.14-420HP, in extreme cases up to 1000kW / 1400HP.
 Using the right push-button, calculate the maximum power the particular worm gearing is able to transmit.

-1.4 Speed (Worm / Worm gear).
+1.5 Speed (Worm / Worm gear)

 Enter the worm speed.
 The common worm speed is up to 3000 rpm, while extreme speed may be up to 40000 rpm.
 Worm gear speed is calculated from the number of teeth of both gears.